kaust-library-systems/hello_ansible/README.md

 ## Modules

 Modules provide the tools for working with Ansible.
-There [modules for almost everything](https://docs.ansible.com/ansible/latest/collections/index_module.html), but we will be using most the [builtin modules](https://docs.ansible.com/ansible/latest/collections/index_module.html#ansible-builtin):
+There are [modules for almost everything](https://docs.ansible.com/ansible/latest/collections/index_module.html), but we will be using most the [builtin modules](https://docs.ansible.com/ansible/latest/collections/index_module.html#ansible-builtin):

 `apt`
 : install packages using the `apt` command.